This post may contain affiliate links. Please read our disclosure policy.

 A spoon stirring jalapeno ranch in a jar.

-Your search for the most perfect dressing/sauce/dip for salads, veggies, tacos, fajitas and more has come to an end!
+Your search for the perfect dressing/sauce/dip for salads, veggies, tacos, fajitas, and more has come to an end.
 This jalapeño ranch is made with a handful of easy ingredients and is one of the best condiments to keep in the fridge to use on everything.

 There is one secret ingredient, however, that really helps it stand out: pickled jalapeños!

-Adding a few mild pickled jalapeño slices to recipe really helps it shine.
-While it isn’t overly spicy, you can easily replace the mild slices with the medium or hot varieties instead.
+Adding a few mild pickled jalapeño slices to the recipe really helps it shine.
+While it isn’t overly spicy, you can easily replace the mild slices with medium or hot varieties.
 Either way, the creamy base helps tone down the heat and balances all of the flavors nicely.

 Bring a bottle of this freshly made jalapeño ranch to pour on salads at summer cookouts, or just keep it for yourself!
 No judgment here.
-It’s the best topping on late night sheet pan nachos and leftover carnitas if I do say so myself.
+It’s the best topping for sheet pan nachos and leftover carnitas if I do say so myself.

 Jalapeno ranch ingredients in small individual bowls.

-• Milk – To help thin out the dressing without losing any creaminess or flavor.
-You could switch this with buttermilk, water, or dairy-free milk if you like.
+• Milk – Thins out the dressing without losing any creaminess.
+Buttermilk, water, or a dairy-free milk all work here, too.

-• Sour cream – For a little tang and tartness.
+• Sour cream – Adds a little tang and tartness.
+Plain Greek yogurt is a great swap if you want some added protein.

-• Herbs and spices – Chives, dill, and parsley give the dip freshness while the onion powder, fresh garlic, salt, and black pepper make it a bit savory.
+• Herbs and spices – Chives, dill, and parsley add freshness, while the onion powder, garlic, salt, and black pepper round it out with a little savory depth.

-It’s so easy!
-Just place all of the sauce ingredients in a blender or food processor, then blend it all up until smooth!
-You can store it in the fridge for later or use it right away.
+It’s so easy.
+Add all the ingredients to a blender or food processor and blend until smooth.
+Use it right away or store it in the fridge for later.

 Jalapeno ranch ingredients in a food processor.